 Using this paper will have the unique effect of aging overtime.
 The paper may yellow or fade, especially if the paintings are hung in sunlight.

-The sketch paper prints are priced affordably for this possibility and in no way reflects the richness of the piece.
+The sketch paper prints were priced affordably for this possibility and in no way reflects the richness of the piece.
+Those that remain are part of a private collection and no longer for sale.

 Frames reawakened